Persimmon: Varieties

-The non-astringent persimmon is squat like a tomato and is most commonly sold as fuyu.
-Non-astringent persimmons are not actually free of tannins as the term suggests but rather are far less astringent before ripening and lose more of their tannic quality sooner.
-Non-astringent persimmons may be consumed when still very firm and remain edible when very soft.
+The non-astringent persimmon is squat like a tomato and is most commonly sold as Fuyu.
+Non-astringent persimmons are not actually free of tannins as the term suggests, rather they are far less astringent before ripening and lose more of their tannic quality sooner.
+Non-astringent persimmons may be consumed when still firm and remain edible when soft.

-There is a third type, less commonly available, the pollination-variant non-astringent persimmons.
-When fully pollinated, the flesh of these fruit is brown inside—known as goma in Japan—and the fruit can be eaten when firm.
+There is a less commonly available third type, the pollination-variant non-astringent persimmon.
+When fully pollinated, the flesh of this fruit is brown inside—known as goma in Japan—and the fruit can be eaten when firm.
 These varieties are highly sought after.
-Tsurunoko, sold as "chocolate persimmon" for its dark brown flesh, Maru, sold as "cinnamon persimmon" for its spicy flavor, and Hyakume, sold as "brown sugar", are the three best known.
+Tsurunoko, sold as "chocolate persimmon" for its dark brown flesh; Maru, sold as "cinnamon persimmon" for its spicy flavor; and Hyakume, sold as "brown sugar", are the three best known.